usdigitalresponse/usdr-gost/docs/common-tasks/updating-input-templates.md

 See [Updating Output Templates](./updating-output-templates.md) for more information on how to do this.

+## Step 5: Test Changes

+Once you have made the relevant changes to `templateRules.json`, it is necessary to test these changes to make sure that they work as expected.

+To do this, request two copies of a sheet to be validated: one which fails validation and one which passes validation.
+Joe should be able to assist with creating these.

+Then, follow this procedure to test:

+1. Checkout `_staging`, run `docker compose up`
+2. Go to `Uploads`-> `Submit Workbook`
+3. Upload the two files - the failure version should fail.
+4. Checkout your feature branch - your already-running `docker compose up` should pick up the changes.
+5. Upload the two files again.
+Both should now pass.

 ## Finish Up

 To complete these changes, it's necessary to commit the following changes to the repository: